KOTORCommunityPatches/K1_Community_Patch/README.md

 * The Mandalorian ambush scene in the Unknown World Temple Exterior had some pathing issues, causing party members to get in the way [ISSUE #286](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/286)
 * The Mandalorians in the Kashyyyk Lower Shadowlands would drop multiple duplicates of their datapads [ISSUE #271](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/271)
 * The merc in Hrakert Station would go out of frame every time he performed the Horror animation [ISSUE #142](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/142)
+* The messenger for Bastila, the Twi'lek Malare, would hang around eavesdropping after Bastila was finished speaking to her [ISSUE #508](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/508)
 * The Mysterious Man on Manaan would speak one of his lines off-screen and was briefly visible running away after the conversation ended [ISSUE #138](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/138)
 * The old black male head 2 had some poorly positioned UVs for the eyelids and mouthbox (Reported by muitafruita) [ISSUE #622](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/622)
 * The opening shot of the scene with Sherruk in the Dantooine Grove could randomly have the camera buried in the grass [ISSUE #258](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/258)